Egoism (band)

-Egoism (typeset as EGOISM) is an Australian dream pop band from Sydney.
-The band was formed in 2015, and currently consists of co-lead vocalists Scout Eastment (guitar, bass) and Olive Rush (bass, guitar) with drummer Adam Holmes.
+Egoism (typeset as EGOISM) is an Australian pop band from Sydney, New South Wales.
+The band was formed in 2015, and currently consists of co-lead vocalists Scout Eastment (bass) and Olive Rush (guitar) with drummer Adam Holmes.

-To date, the band has released their debut album, 'And Go Nowhere', which peaked at #9 on the Australian Artist Album Chart after its release in May, 2025.
-The band has also released two EPs − 2017's It's Wearing Off and 2020's On Our Minds − as well as several singles.
+The band released their debut album, And Go Nowhere, in May 2025, which peaked at #9 on the Australian Artist Album Chart upon release.
+The band has also released three EPs − 2017's It's Wearing Off, 2020's On Our Minds and 2025's (Trust Me) − as well as several stand-alone singles.

 History

 Before the formation of Egoism, Rush and Eastment were close friends.
 In 2015, Eastment and Rush began writing and playing music together.
 The band initially formed as a four-piece under the name Ego, releasing three singles: "Moon", "Better" and "Crowd".
 They supported bands such as Last Dinosaurs, Flyying Colours and Phantastic Ferniture in 2016.
 2016 also saw the band officially change their name to Egoism and release their first single under the new name, "Reason".

 Their debut EP was a three-track release entitled It's Wearing Off.
 The group have largely disowned the EP in recent years, and it has subsequently been removed from streaming services.
 In an interview with Pilerats, Eastment explained the band's complicated relationship with the release:

 I think when you're doing something as a young person, a lot of people try to help with the best intentions and be like "oh, don't do it like that, do it like this," and you don't really know how to avoid that.
 A lot of those decisions got pushed into that EP and when I listen to it now, all I can hear are those mistakes."

 After the departure of two band members, Egoism were turned into a duo.
 Their first single as a two-piece, "Sorry", was released in September 2018.
 This was followed with two new singles in 2019: "Enemies" in March, and "What Are We Doing?" in August.

 The band undertook a national tour with Pinkish Blu in early 2020, coinciding with the release of a new single entitled "You You".
 In June 2020, the band were announced as one of 16 recipients of triple j Unearthed's Level Up Grants, created by the station to "support independent local artists who had been impacted by the COVID-19 pandemic".
 In September 2020, the band announced their second EP On Our Minds with the release of a new single, "Here's the Thing".
 They released a final single from the EP, "Happy", before its official release on 6 November 2020.

 The band followed up on the EP with a single, "Lonely But Not Alone", in mid-2021.
 In 2022, the band released two new singles: "For Ages" and "2016–2018".
 The following year, longtime session/touring drummer Adam Holmes (also of Life's Ill) was inducted as a full-time member of the band.